igorcasmarques/igorcasmarques.github.io/blog/2026/03/18-balatro.md

   <figcaption>This is Spider.
 It tickles my brain.</figcaption>
 </figure>

-*Balatro* is a solitaire, a playing card game, but to me it is essentially a strategy game.
-You manage scarce resources to overcome obstacles of increasing difficulty.
+To me, *Balatro* is essentially a strategy game.
+Yes, it's a solitaire, a playing card game, a deck-building game, but the game's main thing is managing scarce resources to overcome obstacles of increasing difficulty.
+And that's strategy.

 It's easy to learn *Balatro* but very challenging—and very fun—to master.
 The game is organized by rounds.
 You beat a round by making poker hands that generate a minimum amount of points.
 When you beat the round, you earn some money and advance to the next round, where the points requirement goes up.
 Every third round, you get a sort of "boss round" with an added handicap but a larger payout.

 Between rounds, you go to the shop.
 That's where you spend money to build your deck.
 The shop deals a random assortment of Jokers and consummables each time you go there.